KristinaP09/kristinap09.github.io/_posts/2025-04-11-when-the-system-worked.md

 > “I executed a routine administrative task, received a precise fiscal correction, and—without lifting my voice—shattered the fragile delusions of an entire clown-operated misinformation machine.
 All before the first sip of coffee cooled.”

-# When the System Worked—and the Clowns Couldn’t Handle It

 <p align="justify">
 It started with a form.
 </p>